ruurdadema/dnssd/README.md

 ## As separate build

-If you don't use CMake for building then this way will produce a separate library.
+If you don't use CMake for building then this way will produce a separate library:

     mkdir build
     cd build